All Episodes

 She spent an extensive amount of time with me on that episode, which I thought was incredibly gracious.

-Uh, people can try, though I don't think this is the case at all.
+But people can try, though I don't think this is the case at all.

-Uh he's in all every episode extensively.
+He's in every episode extensively.

-And I watched the one that he did after episode two uh of the vow, and he actually talked about you quite a bit.
+And I watched the one that he did after episode two of The Vow.

 Did you get a chance to watch it, Eduardo?

-Yeah, and one of the things that he brought up was you know how he felt uh very close to you, and obviously you guys are on opposite sides of the coin now.
+And one of the things that he brought up was, you know, how he felt very close to you.

-Sort of there's like a civil war going on, and you're you're losing you're losing people that you lean on in your life.
+What was it like for you to see like people that were your closest friends sort of there's like a civil war going on and you're you're losing you're losing people that you lean on in your life.

-Well, what was that experience?
+What was that experience?

 Tell me about that experience.

-Well, you know, um one of the things that the vow left out is that Mark was going around offering uh um this non-disclosure contract to people, this NDA.
+Well, you know, one of the things that the VAL left out is that Mark was going around offering this non-disclosure contract to people, this NDA that was very unlawful.

-It was, you know, the vow makes it sound like he was calling me as a friend, and in a way he was, and we were friends, but what he did was um, you know, very bad.
+It was, you know, the VAL makes it sound like he was calling me as a friend.

 But really, there's something going on that I can tell you about, but you need to sign an NDA to hear about it.